hfalucas/articles/AngularJS App Structure/article.md

 To give you some context before diving in some code examples, TheFitStep is a  **Single Page Application** (SPA) built with **AngularJS** which allows people to search personal trainers in their area and contact them, on the other hand personal trainers can create a "CV", promote themselves and have available some specific marketing tools.

-In this article I'm going to talk about something that unfortunately for some reason is kept in some secrecy, and that is **Application Architecture**.
+In this article I'm going to talk about some AngularJS technology that unfortunately for some reason is kept in some secrecy, and that is **Application Architecture**.
 Here is what I am going to cover:

 * Folder structure;
 * Modules and sub-modules;
 * Handling environments.
 * Browserify and gulp scripts

-So let's get started.
+So, let's get started.

 ### #1 Planning

-Planning should be the first thing to do before write any code.
+Planning should be the first thing to do before we write any code.
 Sure you can't predict everything but with time and experience you get better at it and that's how your application architecture get's better every time.
 You learn with your mistakes right?
-Well I hope so.
+Well, I hope so.

-In TheFitStep we have two main different areas.
+In TheFitStep we have two main areas.

 **Public area** - where everyone can search for a personal trainer and view their profiles.